-I am often asked why we should worry about planning for long term care.
-It is a good question, but I think before we can talk about why we should talk about what.
+I am often asked why we should worry about planning for long-term care.
+It is a good question.
+I think before we can talk about why we should talk about what.

-Whether it takes place in the home or a facility, it is important to keep in mind that long term care can be expensive.
-If you can privately pay for it, it will cost thousands a month to maintain that care.
-If you cannot privately pay for it, the state can step in and help, but the state has a right to get paid back from the assets in your estate after you pass away.
-We take the steps we take to protect our assets because we don’t want to lose them to the costs of our long term care.
+Whether it takes place in the home or a facility, keep in mind that long-term care can be expensive.
+If you can privately pay for it, it can cost thousands a month.
+If you cannot privately pay for it, the state can step in and help.

-Not everyone is going to need long term care, but the hard reality is that we do not know if we are going to be one of the lucky ones who do not need it.
-We can almost view it as a game of chance, so the question becomes whether we take proactive steps to protect our assets in case the odds are not in our favor.
+The hard reality is that we do not know if we are going to be one of the lucky ones who does not need it.
+We can almost view it as a game of chance.
+The question becomes whether we take proactive steps to protect our assets in case the odds are not in our favor.

-The closer a person gets to needing long term care, the fewer options for planning we have.
+The closer a person is to needing long-term care, the fewer options for planning they have.
 Planning in a crisis situation usually means selling assets and spending money you otherwise could have saved.
-Planning in advance has its negative characteristics, too, but whether and how to protect your assets is a conversation worth having sooner rather than later.
+Planning in advance has its negative characteristics, too.
+Whether and how to protect your assets is a conversation worth having sooner rather than later.

-So, we plan for long term care expenses because we never know if we could be the person who needs a caregiver.
-We worked hard for what we have and we should get to pass it on to those we love when we die, and because it gives us the peace-of-mind to know that we took the time to care for ourselves, and set ourselves up for our best possible futures.
+Because it gives us the peace of mind to know that we took the time to care for ourselves.
+We set ourselves up for our best possible futures.
 If you want to know more about what planning steps might be available for you and your family, contact us.